 - periodic re-evaluation based on UE implementation;

-- an existing PDU Session that is used for routing traffic of an application/PIN based on a URSP rule is released;
+- an existing PDU Session that is used for routing traffic of an application/PIN/non-3GPP device requiring differentiated QoS based on a URSP rule is released;

 - The expiration of Time Window in Route Selection Validation Criteria, i.e. the expiration of Time Window, or UE's location no longer matches the Location Criteria.